ashrea06/Zeek-Suricata-Inline-TAP/README.md

 # ***Configuring the Open-SSH Server + Enable Root Login***

-> - To sumarize, our OpenSSH Server would need both an "id_rsa key" to allow for an "initial authentication with the Server" during the "3-way handshake mechanism", and still very much requires for an "ssh_host_* key" to encrypt the communication between both "client and server end".
+> - To summarize, our OpenSSH Server would need both an "id_rsa key" to allow for an "initial authentication with the Server" during the "3-way handshake mechanism", and still very much requires for an "ssh_host_* key" to encrypt the communication between both "client and server end".

 > [!TIP]